palantus/sitecore/README.md

 ## Initial setup:

-- Set ADMIN_PASS in .env to a new admin password
+- Set ADMIN_PASS in .env to a new admin password (otherwise password is "admin")
 - start server and login using admin as username